Edgar Wallace: Politics, emigration to the U.S., and screenwriting

 Wallace became active in the Liberal Party and contested Blackpool in the 1931 general election as one of a handful of Independent Liberals, who rejected the National Government, and the official Liberal support for it, and strongly supported free trade.
 He also bought the Sunday News, edited it for six months, and wrote a theatre column, before it closed.
 In the event, he lost the election by over 33,000 votes.
 He went to America, burdened by debt, in November 1931.
 Around the same time, he wrote the screenplay for the first sound film adaptation of The Hound of the Baskervilles (1932), produced in England by Gainsborough Pictures.

 He moved to Hollywood and began working as a "script doctor" for RKO.
 His later play, The Green Pack, opened to excellent reviews, boosting his status even further.
 Wallace wanted to get his own work on Hollywood celluloid, and so he adapted books such as The Four Just Men and Mr J G Reeder.
 In Hollywood, Wallace met Stanley Holloway's scriptwriter, Wallace's own half-brother Marriott Edgar.
 Wallace's play On the Spot, written about gangster Al Capone, would prove to be the writer's greatest theatrical success.
 It was described by Jack Adrian as "arguably, in construction, dialogue, action, plot and resolution, still one of the finest and purest of 20th-century melodramas".
 It launched the career of Charles Laughton, who played the lead Capone character Tony Perelli.

 Death and aftermath

 Death

 In December 1931, Wallace was assigned work on the RKO "gorilla picture" (King Kong, 1933) for producer Merian C. Cooper.
 By late January, however, he was beginning to suffer sudden, severe headaches and was diagnosed with diabetes.
 His condition deteriorated within days.
-Violet booked passage to California on a liner out of Southampton, but received word that Edgar had slipped into a coma and died of the condition, combined with double pneumonia, on 10 February 1932 in North Maple Drive, Beverly Hills.
+Violet booked passage to California on a liner out of Southampton, but received word that Edgar had slipped into a coma and died of the disease, combined with double pneumonia, on 10 February 1932 in North Maple Drive, Beverly Hills.
 The flags on Fleet Street's newspaper offices flew at half-mast, and the bell of St. Bride's tolled in mourning.
 His body was returned to England and he was buried at Little Marlow Cemetery, Fern Lane, Buckinghamshire, not far from his UK country home, Chalklands, in Bourne End.